jufab/hystrix-resilience4j-microprofile-fault-tolerance/readme.md

 # Hystrix - Resilience4j - Microprofile Fault Tolerance

-This repository is a test around implementation of resilience and (for the moment) around Circuit breaker
+This repository contains a test around implementation of resilience and (for the moment) around Circuit breaker.

 I use 3 libraries, and I want to see implementation, configuration, complexity and result.

-To help me (and for my curiosity of course ^_^), I use microprofile starter to initialise all this project
+To help me (and for my curiosity of course ^_^), I use **microprofile starter** to initialise all this project.

 ## Context